 Salmon makes a quick and easy weekday meal, but how do you make it interesting?
-This sheet pan salmon with asparagus and potatoes is certainly that.
-What a delicious, healthy springtime meal – and you’ll only have one pan to wash!
+This lemon butter salmon with potatoes and asparagus is certainly that.
+What a delicious, healthy meal perfect any time of year – and you’ll only have one pan to wash!

 One of our go-to easy weekday meals is simple baked salmon and roasted vegetables, but I decided to switch things up a bit and make a slightly fancier springtime variation.

-So how exactly is it fancier?
+So how exactly is this baked salmon fancier?
 Well, lemon butter sauce for one thing.
 Asparagus for another.
 Lovely lightly crispy potatoes for yet another.

 Is your mouth watering yet?

-The lemon butter sauce you’ve quite possibly got all the ingredients for already.
+Lemon butter sauce is a perfect sauce for salmon, and it’s so simple you’ve possibly got all the ingredients for it already.
 The asparagus you’ll most likely need to make a trip to the shops for, but how can you not make the most of this seasonal little beauty?

 Asparagus has got to be one of my favourite foods.
-It’s so delicious pan fried or baked, and hardly takes any time to cook, which makes it a perfect addition to this salmon sheet pan dinner!
+It’s so delicious pan fried or baked, and hardly takes any time to cook, which makes it a perfect addition to this salmon with potatoes and asparagus sheet pan dinner!

 The beauty of this meal is that all of the ingredients take an equal amount of time to cook – just ten minutes!
 Think about it – salmon (roughly ten minutes), asparagus (bake for ten minutes), mini tomatoes (beautiful roasted after just ten minutes).

 The only part of this that takes a little longer is the roasted potatoes.
-And we take care of this by popping them into the oven with a little olive oil for about 25 minutes before adding everything else to the sheet pan (that’s a baking tray if you’re in the UK!).
+And we take care of this by popping them into the oven with a little olive oil for about 25 minutes before adding everything else to the sheet pan (that’s a baking tray if you’re in the UK or Australia!).

 You might be quaking at the knees already at the sound of that delicious lemon butter sauce.
 But it’s even more delicious after the sweet and juicy tomatoes have mingled with it.
 Have you ever tried butter with tomatoes?
 Trust me, it’s delicious (and I’m not even a fan of butter!).